Three files. Any item. Your repo.

 Tool-agnostic

-The format works with any text editor, any Git workflow, any CI pipeline.
-Tooling enhances Specifica — it doesn't own it.
-You can always fall back to vim and git push.
+Works with any editor, any Git workflow, any CI pipeline.
+Tooling enhances the format — it doesn't own it.

 Start with mkdir

-Create the directory, add your first feature, commit.
-You're using Specifica.
-Or use the editor if you prefer a UI.
+Create the directory, add your first item, commit.
+Or use the editor for a web UI.

 $ mkdir -p .specifica/auth